darnellhernandez/COMP3040A2/README.md

 ## PREREQUISITES

-Prerequisite to using this is having a complete resume.
+Prerequisite to using this are having a complete resume and a Git Account.
+If you do not have a Git account, in the **INSTRUCTION** below, there is a **SIGNING UP FOR A GIT ACCOUNT** section.

 ## INSTRUCTIONS

 Hello, these instructions can help a user host their resume on GitHub and change the layout to a pre-set Jekyll theme from GitHub.

 > The user first has to convert their resume document into a Markdown file.
 To create a Markdown file, a Markdown editor can be used to write it.
 Some well-known Markdown editors are Atom and VSCode.
 Any Markdown editor can be used, it just depends on what your comfortable with.
-The editor used for this assignment specifically was VSCode.
+The editor used was VSCode.

 > VSCode has nice features where you can see live previews and preview it with the GitHub Flavoured Markdown Plugin, so it fit very well with our assignment details.
 It is also an editor that is free to download online.

 > You can create your Markdown file of your resume in your Markdown editor of choice.
-Below are the Markdown syntax that were used in the resume markdown file.
+Below is a **QUICK MARKDOWN TUTORIAL** that contains the Markdown syntax that was used in this resume markdown file.

 ### QUICK MARKDOWN TUTORIAL